kcmerrill/alfred/README.md

 remote:
     kcmerrill: http://kcmerrill.com:8081/shares/
 ```
 You can add as many remotes as you'd like.
-By default there will be a few "official" remotes automagically added. `official`, `kcmerrill`, `alfred`.
+By default there will be one remote automagically added. `common`.
 A remote consist of a name, a forward slash and a name.
 If you're ok with having your custom work shared on github, you can setup a module repository.

 Alfred comes with a really basic web server so you can host private/sensative modules on your internal network.
 To start the webserver you can simply: `alfred --serve --dir . --port 8080`.
 Note, `dir` and `port` are not required and default to `.` and `8080` respectively.